sciustechnologia/sciustechnologia.github.io/index.md

   * and so on.
 ```

-## 2 Google Assistent with wearables
+## 2 Google Assistent with wearables (verification testing)
   - Headphones,
-  - watches,
+  - Watches,
-  - loudspeakers, and more
+  - Loudspeakers, and more

 ## 3 Alexa  (verification testing)
-  -  screens,
+  - Screens,
-  - monitors,
+  - Monitors,
-  - loudspeakers,
+  - Loudspeakers,
-  - headphones,
+  - Headphones,
-  - watches, and more
+  - Watches, and more

 ## 4 Google Embedded infotainment system
   - GM,